-Comment: No excavation is required because no fill is proposed.
+Comment: No excavation is needed because there will be no fill.

 D. Minimum finished floor elevations must be at least one foot above the design flood height or highest flood of record, whichever is higher, for new habitable structures in the flood area.